 Our operations are subject to federal, state and local laws, rules and regulations and litigation risk.
-Compliance risks and litigation claims have or may arise in the ordinary course of our business and may include, among other matters, employment issues, commercial disputes, intellectual property issues, product-oriented matters, tax, customer relations and personal injury claims.
+Compliance risks and litigation claims have or may arise in the ordinary course of our business and may include, among other issues, employment issues, commercial disputes, intellectual property issues, product-oriented matters, tax, customer relations and personal injury claims.
 These matters frequently raise complex factual and legal issues, which are subject to risks and uncertainties and could divert significant management time.
 In addition, governing laws, rules and regulations, and interpretations of existing laws are subject to change from time to time.
-Compliance and litigation matters could result in unexpected expenses and liability, as well as have an adverse effect on our operations and our reputation.
+Compliance and litigation matters could result in unexpected expenses and liability, as well as have an adverse affect on our operations and our reputation.

-If we fail to protect our trademarks or other intellectual property rights or avoid infringing the intellectual property rights of others, our business, brand image, growth strategy, results of operations and financial condition could be adversely affected.
+If we fail to protect our trademarks and other intellectual property rights or infringe the intellectual property rights of others, our business, brand image, growth strategy, results of operations and financial condition could be adversely affected.

-We believe that our "Cato", "Its Fashion" and "Its Fashion Metro" trademarks are integral to our store designs and our ability to successfully build consumer loyalty.
+We believe that our "Cato", "It's Fashion" and "It's Fashion Metro" trademarks are integral to our store designs and our ability to successfully build consumer loyalty.
 We have registered these trademarks with the U.S. Patent and Trademark Office ("PTO") and have also registered, or applied for registration of, additional trademarks with the PTO that we believe are important to our business.
 We cannot assure that these registrations will prevent imitation of our trademarks, merchandising concepts, store designs or private label merchandise or the infringement of our other intellectual property rights by others.
-Imitation of our names, concepts, store designs or merchandise in a manner that projects lesser quality or carries a negative connotation of our image could adversely affect our business, financial condition and results of operations.
+Infringement of our names, concepts, store designs or merchandise in a manner that projects lesser quality or carries a negative connotation of our image could adversely affect our business, financial condition and results of operations.

 In addition, we cannot assure that others will not try to block the manufacture or sale of our private label merchandise by claiming that our merchandise violates their trademarks or other proprietary rights.
-Although we cannot currently estimate the likelihood of success of any such lawsuit or ultimate resolution of such a conflict, such a controversy could adversely affect our business, financial condition and results of operations.
+In the event of such a conflict, we could be subject to lawsuits or other actions, the ultimate resolution of which we cannot predict; however, such a controversy could adversely effect our business, financial condition and results of operations.

-We may continue to experience market conditions that could adversely impact the valuation and liquidity of, and our ability to access, our short-term investments and cash and cash equivalents.
+We may experience market conditions that could adversely impact the valuation and liquidity of, and our ability to access, our short-term investments and cash and cash equivalents.

-Our short-term investments and cash equivalents are primarily comprised of investments in federal, state and municipal debt securities.
-With the continuing downtum in the economy, we cannot be assured of our ability to access these investments timely.
+Our short-term investments and cash equivalents are primarily comprised of investments in federal, state, municipal and corporate debt securities.
+The value of those securities may be impacted by factors beyond our control, such as changes to credit ratings, rates of default, collateral value, discount rates, and strength and quality of market credit and liquidity.
+As federal, state and municipal entities struggle with declining tax revenues and budget deficits, we cannot be assured of our ability to timely access these investments if the market for these issues declines.
+Similarly, the default by issuers could adversely affect our financial condition, results of operations and ability to execute our business strategy.
 In addition, we have significant amounts of cash and cash equivalents at financial institutions that are in excess of the federally insured limits.
-In light of the continuing economic downturn and adverse conditions affecting the financial sector and stability of financial institutions, we cannot be assured that we will not experience losses on our deposits.
+An economic downturn or development of adverse conditions affecting the financial sector and stability of financial institutions could cause us to experience losses on our deposits.